-- (a) Any person who rents out a dwelling unit or portion thereof on a short-term basis (30 or fewer days) within the Town shall be required to obtain a short-term rental license for each short-term rental listing. - (b) The total number of short-term rental licenses in the Town shall be limited to thirty (30) at any one time.
+(a) Any person who desires to have a short-term rental within the Town shall be required to obtain a short-term rental license for each short-term rental listing.

+(b) The total number of short-term rental licenses ssued by the Town shall be limited to twenty (20) at any one time.
 This limit includes the total of all full dwelling units and any portions thereof.

-(c) Licenses shall be issued for a period of two (2) years and subject to renewal every two (2) years.
+(c) Licenses shall be issued for a period of one (1) year and subject to renewal every year.

-- (d) Licenses are nontransferable. - (e) The Town Administrator is hereby designated as the entity responsible for processing procedures and reviewing licenses for compliance with Town ordinances and regulations.
-The Town Administrator shall make reasonable rules and regulations in conformity with this Article for the proper administration and enforcement of shortterm rental licenses. - (f) Such license and its corresponding number shall be prominently displayed in all advertising of the short-term rental.
+(d) Licenses are nontransferable.

+(e) The Town Administrator is hereby designated as the entity responsible for processing procedures and reviewing licenses for compliance with Town ordinances and regulations.
+The Town Administrator shall make reasonable rules and regulations in conformity with this Article for the proper administration and enforcement of short-term rental licenses.

+(f) Such license and its corresponding number shall be prominently displayed in all advertising of the short-term rental.